 Make Your Property Stand Out #

 - Clear the clutter.
-Most people don’t have the vision to see past things like ill-sized furniture and your personal knick knacks.
+Most people don’t have the vision to see past things like over-sized furniture and your personal knick knacks.

 - Fix everything.
 Inspections aren’t just due diligence—they are re-negotiation leverage!

 - Get the pricing right.
 People say even a dog' hut can fetch a horrendous price anywhere in Mallorca?
-Well, better stay on the realistic side.
+Better stay on the realistic side.

 - Put on your networking personality.
 Make sure word gets round you want to sell.
 Or, chances are you won't.
 Share on social media.
 Ask your friends to share your listing.

-Inspections aren’t just due diligence—they are re-negotiation leverage especially in a buyer’s market like Mallorca where nice second-homes are snapped up while the ones needing work tend not to be priced lower as an incentive for the buyer to take time after the sale to get the place in shape.
+Inspections aren’t just due diligence—they are re-negotiation leverage, especially in a buyer’s market like Mallorca where nice second-homes are snapped up while the ones needing work tend not to be priced lower as an incentive for the buyer to take time after the sale to get the place in shape.
 COVID19 only makes this point more real.

 - rotting wood or peeling paint on shutters